iter8-tools/iter8/mkdocs/docs/tutorials/deployment-patterns/fixed-split.md

 !!! tip "Scenario: FixedSplit deployment"

-    [FixedSplit deployment](../../../concepts/buildingblocks/#deployment-patterns) enables you to fix the traffic split between versions ahead of the experiment.
-When you use FixedSplit deployment pattern in an experiment, Iter8 will work with the traffic split you specified and will **not** progressively shift traffic towards the winner during the iterations of an experiment.
+    [FixedSplit deployment](../../../concepts/buildingblocks/#deployment-patterns), as the name indicates, is meant for scenarios where you do **not** want Iter8 to shift traffic between versions during the experiment.
 In this tutorial, you will:

     * Modify the [quick start tutorial](../../../getting-started/quick-start) to use FixedSplit instead of Progressive deployment.